openfisca/openfisca-doc/source/simulate/analyse-simulation.md

-# How to analyse a simulation
+# Analysing or debugging a simulation

 When you run a simulation with the Python API, you might want to understand how the result was calculated and what intermediate variables and parameters has been taken into account.